mark-watson/Java-AI-Book/manuscript/opennlp.md

 # Natural Language Processing Using OpenNLP {#opennlp}

-Here we use the [pache OpenNLP project](https://opennlp.apache.org).
+Here we use the [Apache OpenNLP project](https://opennlp.apache.org).
 OpenNLP has pre-trained models for tokenization, sentence segmentation, part-of-speech tagging, named entity extraction, chunking, parsing, and coreference resolution.
 As we see later OpenNLP has tools to also build our own models.

 I have worked in the field of Natural Language Processing (NLP) since the early 1980s.
 Many more people are now interested in the field of NLP and the techniques have changed drastically in the last decade.